srinivasachejerla/fundas/README.md

-# This repo is about a online teaching poral named - fundas.com
+# This repo is about developing online teaching poral named - fundas